Director of Admissions Career Guide

 Where Do Directors of Admissions Work?

 Because a director of admissions must remain continually familiar with all aspects of academic life at a school, they almost always work at the school itself.
-This typically means maintaining an office directly in the Admissions office, especially if they depend on other staff members to help with paperwork, recruitment calls, or other aspects of the position itself.
+This typically means maintaining an office directly in the admissions department, especially if they depend on other staff members to help with paperwork, recruitment calls, or other aspects of the position.

 When student recruitment is still at an early stage, and many students are undecided about where they will attend school in the fall, a director of admissions can also travel frequently.
 They will meet with students, capitalize on speaking engagements, and find other ways to positively inform student opinions about life and academics at a particular school.